Carolyn Goodman: Career

-Controversy

 On April 22 and 23, 2020, in interviews with MSNBC's Katy Tur and CNN's Anderson Cooper during the COVID-19 pandemic, Goodman said she wanted to reopen Las Vegas's casinos and hotels.
 When pressed about procedures necessary to ensure patrons' safety, she said that wasn't her responsibility and was up to the businesses.
 During the interview with Cooper, Goodman questioned the impact of social distancing, saying Las Vegas "offered to be a control group" to test what would happen if casinos reopened, but was advised against it "because people from all parts of southern Nevada come in to work in the city."
 She also suggested that social distancing be subjected to a placebo test, adding, "We would love to be that placebo".
 When Cooper asked whether she would be willing to go to one of the casinos if they were soon reopened, she replied: "First of all, I have a family.
 I don't gamble."
 Goodman's comments were widely criticized and faced backlash from other elected officials.
 U.S. Representative Dina Titus from Nevada's 1st congressional district, which includes the Las Vegas Strip, disagreed with Goodman, saying it was necessary to heed scientists' advice to shelter at home whenever possible to enable the successful recovery of Las Vegas's businesses.
 Titus added, "The mayor does not represent the Las Vegas Strip, literally or figuratively."
 Nevada Governor Steve Sisolak also pushed back, saying, "I will not allow the citizens of Nevada, our Nevadans, to be used as a control group, as a placebo, whatever she wants to call it", and that he would not "allow our workers to be put in position that they have to decide between their job and their paycheck and their life.
 That's not a fair position to put them in."

 Personal life

-Goodman's husband is Oscar Goodman.
+Goodman's husband is Oscar Goodman, who was Carolyn's predecessor as mayor from 1999 to 2011.
 They have four children and six grandchildren.
 Oscar Jr. is a doctor with the Comprehensive Cancer Centers of Nevada, Ross is a criminal defense attorney, Eric is a Las Vegas justice of the peace, and Cara is a marriage and family therapist who also works with burn victims at University Medical Center.
 Cara was one of three students in The Meadows School's first graduating class in 1991.